AtomicLinkRPC/alr-preview/docs/examples.md

 # AtomicLinkRPC Examples

 Practical, self‑contained examples showcasing core ALR concepts.
-Each code block omits generated headers (`*_gen.h`) for brevity—these are produced automatically by the ALR compiler once you derive from `alr::EndpointClass` or `alr::CommonEndpointClass`.
+Each code block omits generated headers (`*_gen.h`) for brevity—these are produced automatically by ALR codegen once you derive from `alr::EndpointClass` or `alr::CommonEndpointClass`.

 ---
 ## 1. Minimal Synchronous Call